 No matter your setup, the best lead lists have a few things in common:

-- They provide extensive demographic, firmographic, and psychographic data on your prospects.
+- They provide extensive demographic, firmographic, and psychographic data on your prospects and include comprehensive contact information.

-- They have fresh and accurate contact information.
+- They have fresh and accurate contact information with verified email addresses and phone numbers.

-- They allow you to pre-qualify your prospects so you don’t waste time talking to the wrong people.
+- They allow you to pre-qualify your prospects so you don't waste time talking to the wrong people and enable targeted lead list strategies.

 How Do You Plan to Use Your Lead List?

-A good lead gen list starts with being clear about why you want it:
+A good lead generation strategy starts with being clear about why you want it:

-- Do you want to create leads immediately?
+- Do you want to create a lead list immediately?

 - Do you need to build up a large contact database over time?